robin-rpr/calos/doc/clearly-image.rst

 `symlink options
 <https://man7.org/linux/man-pages/man1/rsync.1.html#SYMBOLIC_LINKS>`_).
 Sources are relative to the context directory even if they look absolute with a leading slash.
-Any globbed sources are processed by :code:`ch-image(1)` using Python rules, i.e., :code:`rsync(1)` sees the expanded sources with no wildcards.
+Any globbed sources are processed by :code:`clearly image(1)` using Python rules, i.e., :code:`rsync(1)` sees the expanded sources with no wildcards.
 Relative destinations are relative to the image’s current working directory, while absolute destinations refer to the image’s root.